-In 2018, 42 death sentences were imposed and 25 people were executed, according to the Death Penalty Information Center.
-In the United States, execution is carried out by lethal injection, electrocution, lethal gas, hanging, or firing squad.
-Lethal injection is the primary method in all 50 states with the other alternate methods available, at the condemned’s request, in several states.
+In 2019, 34 death sentences were imposed and 22 people were executed, according to the Death Penalty Information Center.
+There are many ways to carry out an execution in the United States, with lethal injection being the primary method in 29 states.

 Not everyone who is sentenced to death is executed.
 Since the punishment is permanent, the U.S. legal system provides many opportunities for the defense to avoid it.
-Between 1973 and 2013, around 75% of those who received the death penalty were not executed.
-Around one-third had their sentences overturned on appeal.
+Between 1973 and 2016, around 83.2% of those who received the death penalty were not executed.
+More then one-third had their sentences overturned on appeal.
 Reasons included:

 - The underlying statute was unconstitutional.

 - The defendant was declared not guilty.

 - The defendant was found guilty but sentenced to a lesser punishment.

 Others weren't executed because they died of natural causes awaiting execution or had their sentences commuted.

 Seeking the death penalty is expensive.
 The total includes all the costs that occur between the prosecutor's decision to seek the death sentence and ultimately the execution if it occurs.